 A victimless crime, sometimes termed a consensual crime, a crime without victims or a complainant-less crime is a “crime that is considered to have no direct victim, usually because only consenting adults are involved.”
 Black’s Law Dictionary.
 State laws regarding victimless sex offenses vary greatly, but state statutes typically address victimless sex offenses such as prostitution, pandering, solicitation, indecent exposure and illegal possession of pornography.
 The penalties for victimless sex offenses, such as solicitation of a minor or child pornography, are severe; often involving felony convictions, jail or prison time, sexual offender treatment programs and lifetime registration as a sexual offender.
 For other offenses such as indecent exposure, the penalties are generally less severe; they range from fines and community service to felony charges and incarceration.
 If you have been arrested for a victimless sex offense, for immediate attention call William M Butler Jr at 502-582-2020 or contact him via email to schedule your initial confidential consultation, he will clearly explain your rights and options.
-He is an skilled criminal defense attorney, with over 28 years experience who has aggressively defended thousands of clients, and has compiled an impressive record of positive results, please see his Case Results and Testimonials.
+He is a skilled criminal defense attorney, with over 32 years experience who has aggressively defended thousands of clients and has compiled an impressive record of positive results, please see his Case Results and Testimonials.

 Prostitution, Pandering, Solicitation

 Prostitution, solicitation, pandering and pimping are either felonies or misdemeanors in most states.
 Prostitution is defined as a person receiving payment for sexual intercourse or other sexual acts.
 Pimping is defined as soliciting acts of prostitution or pandering on behalf of another.
 Although frequently a misdemeanor, it is typically a crime to hire a person to perform sexual acts for payment.